bluzelle/docker-swarm-deploy/readme.md

 ...
 ```

-6. Modify the .env file at the same level of the docker-compose to include your Ethereum address or the sample provided below
+6. Modify the .env file at the same level of the docker-compose to include a Ethereum mainnet address that contains tokens or use the sample address provided below

 ```
 ...